 But, after Google disclosed that they no longer use the Meta keywords tags and shouldn’t add meta description tags too, people neglected the importance of meta description tags.

 Yes, the Meta description tag doesn’t help increase search engine rankings.
 But You can use the meta description tag to include a few words (less than 150 words) and encourage search visitors to click on your page title.

-Remember, every click adds up to click through rate.
-So make use of meta description and add a considerable call to action.
+Remember, every click adds up to the click-through rate.
+So make use of meta description and add a big call to action.